The Lavin Agency Speakers Bureau

 Art is a weapon.
 Photos can change society—our view of ourselves and our communities.

-One of the nation’s most acclaimed photographers, LaToya Ruby Frazier’s work depicts the stark reality of today’s America: post-industrial cities riven by poverty, racism, healthcare inequality, and environmental toxicity.
+One of the nation’s most acclaimed photographers, LaToya Ruby Frazier reveals the stark reality of today’s America: post-industrial cities riven by poverty, racism, healthcare inequality, and environmental toxicity.
 Legendary art critic Jerry Saltz calls her “one of the strongest artists to emerge in this country this century.”
-By featuring voices and perspectives traditionally erased from the American narrative, MacArthur “Genius” Frazier not only captures our cultural blind spots—she teaches us how art is a powerful tool for social transformation.
+She was named to the TIME100 for her powerful art—TIME calls her “an eloquent storyteller, making visible the landscapes and lives of working people” and says that her images “pierce our complacency and demand that we pay attention to the world around us with intention and compassion.”
+The Museum of Modern Art (MoMA) is dedicating a massive, celebratory, and highly-anticipated solo show to LaToya’s storied career.
+By featuring voices and perspectives traditionally erased from the American narrative, MacArthur “Genius” LaToya not only captures our cultural blind spots—she teaches us how art is a powerful tool for social transformation.

 LaToya’s recent work includes The Last Cruze, which documents the devastation of a factory town losing its factory.
 Designed to resemble a production line, the exhibition follows the workers affected by a General Motors plant shutdown in Lordstown, Ohio, after more than half a century of operation.
 These unflinching photographs of an exploited working class “speak to the imperative to stay together even and especially when driven apart” (Artforum).
 LaToya also took portraits of Breonna Taylor’s family for the cover story of Vanity Fair.
 Alongside the latter project, LaToya penned a moving statement about how crucial it was for her to help the family reclaim visual justice by offering humane and dignified representations of Breonna and her loved ones.
 “My portraits are a call for justice and the unwavering steadfast endurance of Black women in America regardless of the persecution we face on a daily basis,” she wrote.